jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 seconds.
 Classic histology or gram staining is "classic" for a reason.

-## The aftermath
+## Study the answer explanations

 Always review explanations.
 First for the correct answer, second for your wrong answer, but also for all the other answers.
-Look for how you could have ruled out each wrong answer.
+Specifically look for how you could have ruled out each incorrect answer.

 Find the topic in your notes, underline the tested fact, emphasize the most important physical or lab findings, etc.  Put a tally mark in the margin indicating the topic was tested.
 Over time, the highly tested topics become apparent.

-The NBME self assessments do not allow you to review individual answers.
-These are still good uses of time because you practice your technique against the real benchmark and you do get an idea of your weak subjects.

-## High-Yield Material

-Not all information is weighted equally.
-Every time a concept is tested, put a dot in the margin of your notes.
-You'll soon start to see which topics are most important.
-Taking it one step further, you might want to only note items you get wrong: no sense noting what material you already know.
+Not all information is weighted equally, and you'll soon start to see which topics are most important.
+Avoid cluttering your notes and only do this for things you got wrong.

 ## Record a learning point for tough questions